Yurii-Dan/Yurii-Dan.github.io/README.md

 Data Analyst with a background in business management.

-I use SQL, Python, and Tableau to analyze data, build dashboards, and generate business insights.
+I use SQL, Python, and Tableau to analyze data, build dashboards, and generate actionable business insights.

 ---

 ## Projects

-### Financial Data Analysis Project
+### Small Business Financial Analysis

 This project analyzes financial data of a small business to identify revenue trends, cost drivers, and opportunities for optimization.